 If you or a loved one is facing criminal charges, contact us today to schedule a consultation with an Ohio criminal defense lawyer.
 Call now.
 We’re ready to help.

-- 1 What Charges Require a Criminal Defense Lawyer?
+- 1 What Charges Require a Criminal Defense Lawyer in Ohio?

-- 2 How Can an Ohio Criminal Defense Lawyer Help Me?
+- 2 How Can an Ohio Criminal Defense Attorney Help Me?

 - 3 How Is a Criminal Case Different from a Civil Case?